PfClaKr/Ecole42Paris_Rainfall/level2/walkthrough.md

 42
 42
 ```
-There is one excutable file **level2**, it works like cat, take standarе input, print them and shutting down. \
+There is one excutable file **level2**, it works like cat, take standard input, print them and shutting down. \
 \
 Run the binary file with GDB.
 ```sh